Casualgenius/wp-subdomains-old/readme.txt

 = Use Page Filtering =
 Turns on the ability to tie pages to specific subdomain categories

+= Use Tag Filtering =
+Viewing Tags on a subdomain will show only the posts that belong to the subdomain you are on.

 == Category Configuration ==